carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

 The next step is to run the instrumented program.
 When the program exits it will write a **raw profile** to the path specified by the ``LLVM_PROFILE_FILE`` environment variable.
-If that variable does not exist the profile is written to ``default.profraw`` in the current directory of the program.

-If ``LLVM_PROFILE_FILE`` contains a path to a non-existent directory the missing directory structure will be created.
-Additionally, the following special **pattern strings** are replaced:
+If that variable does not exist, the profile is written to ``default.profraw`` in the current directory of the program.
+If ``LLVM_PROFILE_FILE`` contains a path to a non-existent directory, the missing directory structure will be created.
+Additionally, the following special **pattern strings** are rewritten:

 * "%p" expands out to the process ID.